pal772/Visit-Bristol/README.md

        As i live near Bristol, and new where to go.
      - The main image arial view of Bristol was taken from Yahoo Bristolimages.co.uk.
      - The restaurant images were taken from [open table](https://www.opentable.co.uk/)
+     - The image gallery, i wanted to keep it simple and easy to use.

 <hr>